Parsl/parslguts/elaborating.rst

   So ``_launch_if_ready_async`` might run several times, once for every dependency ``Future`` that completes.
 When the final outstanding future completes, that final invocation of ``_launch_if_ready_async`` will see no outstanding dependencies - the task will be ready in the "launch if ready" sense.

-(TODO: including rich dependency resolving - but that should be an onwards mention of plugin points? and a note about this being a common mistake. but complicated to implement because it needs to traverse arbitrary structures. which might give a bit of a tie-in to how ``id_for_memo`` works)
+.. todo:: including rich dependency resolving - but that should be an onwards mention of plugin points? and a note about this being a common mistake. but complicated to implement because it needs to traverse arbitrary structures. which might give a bit of a tie-in to how ``id_for_memo`` works)

 File staging